pmbriley/beta_bursts/README.md

 mfeeg toolbox by Xiang Wu et al. - http://sourceforge.net/p/mfeeg - for computing Morlet time-frequency spectrograms

 **inputs**
-(only eeg and srate are required; if not specified, showfigs defaults to false and opt will use default parameters)
+(only eeg and srate are required; if not specified, showfigs defaults to False and opt will use default parameters)
 eeg: row vector containing time course
 srate: sample rate in Hz
-showfigs: display time course and spectrograms (true/false)
+showfigs: display time course and spectrograms (True/False)
 opt (options): structure with fields containing analysis parameters...

 opt.m: number of morlet cycles for time-frequency analysis